 Davison is a somewhat small city located in the state of Michigan.
 With a population of 4,965 people and ten constituent neighborhoods, Davison is the 192nd largest community in Michigan.

-Unlike some cities, Davison isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Davison are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Davison is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Davison is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Davison who work in sales jobs (13.92%), office and administrative support (13.72%), and teaching (7.77%).

 Also of interest is that Davison has more people living here who work in computers and math than 95% of the places in the US.